lttle-cloud/samples/react-vite/README.md

 It demonstrates how to deploy a React application using Vite and lttle.cloud's platform.

-This sample has been deployed using [Flash Mode](https://docs.lttle.cloud/docs/resources/machines#flash-mode) on lttle.cloud.

-## Prerequisites

-- Node.js and npm installed on your machine.
-For this example we are using Node.js v22.19.
-- Docker installed on your machine

-Make sure you are logged in to both lttle.cloud using `lttle login`.

 ## Deploy

 To deploy the project to lttle.cloud, run: